 Architecture Critic Inga Saffron decries the development proposal making progress through the approval process in Philadelphia—a large, glassy residential building that would encroach on the tiny serenity of the Rodin Museum.

-Mayor Bill de Blasio recently chose his leadership team to spearhead the goal of creating or preserving 200,000 units of affordable housing in New York City.
+New York City Mayor Bill de Blasio has set a lofty goal of creating or preserving 200,000 units of affordable housing in New York City.
 How can the mayor's team deliver on that promise?

 It was supposed to be the crowning land use achievement in a mayoral reign that saw 40 percent of New York City rezoned.
 But statements indicate the City Council is set to shelve Mayor Bloomberg's controversial Midtown East upzoning.

 After rezoning 37 percent of New York City, Mayor Bloomberg is pursuing one last major rezoning plan before he leaves office.
 But will a lame duck Council speaker and her colleagues grant the mayor a final victory?

 Michael Kimmelman comes out against the plan to rezone a 73-block area around Grand Central Terminal to allow the replacement of "aging commercial buildings with giant new office towers".
 The city should focus on planning, not zoning, he argues.

 NYC's revised plan for rezoning the area known as East Midtown met with a chilly reception from a variety of community and interest groups when unveiled last week.
 Planners are trying to finalize the controversial plan before Mayor Bloomberg exits.

 In a scathing op-ed for The New York Times, architect Robert Stern challenges the city's drive to densify East Midtown without paying the requisite attention to preservation, infrastructure, and the elements that give vitality to great cities.